|

 refurbishment.
 This a great place to go before going out clubbing and has the same

-a busy club which has been recently refurbished.
-Gay everynight it boasts a large
+a busy club which is gay everynight.
+It boasts a large

 pub on the ground floor, a smallish dancefloor and a very busy backroom.
 There are

-quite a few restaurants in the street popular with a large gay clientele as well
+quite a few restaurants in the street popular with a large gay clientele.

-There's a far more traditional scene round the Amstel and the Rembrandtsplein.
+There's a far more traditional bar scene round the Amstel and the Rembrandtsplein.

-The Amstel Taveerne is one of the oldest gay pubs in Holland and has a
+Amstel Fifty Four is one of the oldest gay pubs in Holland and has a

 you enjoy a sing-a-long down at your local British Legion.